-The valley of the River Breamish rises in the Cheviot Hills about a mile south east of the summit of the Cheviot itself.
-Dunmoor Hill, Great Standrop and the prominent Hedgehope Hill, separate the valley from that of the Harthope Burn near Wooler to the north.
-Further hills separate the Breamish from the vale of the Aln to the south.
+The valley of the Breamish rises in the Cheviot Hills about a mile south east of the summit of the Cheviot itself.
+Dunmoor Hill, Great Standrop and the prominent Hedgehope Hill separate the valley from that of the Harthope Burn near Wooler to the north.
+Further hills separate the Breamish from the vale of the River Aln to the south.

-From its source, the Breamish flows eastward towards Ingram and then close to Powburn near to which it changes course to head northward and then, as we have noted, changes its name to become the River Till at Old Bewick.
-From there, the Till passes west of Chillingham then onward to Chatton before changing course again, this time westward to Milfield Plain to continue its journey north to join the River Tweed.
+From its source, the Breamish flows eastward towards Ingram and then close to Powburn.
+It is near Powburn that it changes course to head northward and then, as we have noted, changes its name to become the River Till at Old Bewick.
+From there the Till passes west of Chillingham then onward to Chatton before changing course again, this time westward to Milfield Plain to continue its journey north to join the River Tweed.

 Heading into the Breamish valley from the road north of Powburn, the first place we encounter is a little hamlet called Brandon.
 There are very scant remains of a thirteenth century church here which stands on the site of an earlier Saxon church.
 Brandon lies closer to the Breamish river than a companion hamlet just across the Breamish to the south called Branton where there are substantial ponds frequented by wildlife alongside the river.